 - The Role of Exercise in Weight Loss – Part III

 Now this isn’t to say my position is that “exercise is useless”, because nothing could be further from the truth.

 But if I had to simplify my position on optimizing body composition into one line it would read as follows:

-[gn_note color="#f8f62b"]Diet manipulations are what predominantly drive fat loss; whereas exercise is essential for protecting or building lean mass.[/gn_note]
+[su_note]Diet manipulations are what predominantly drive fat loss; whereas exercise is essential for protecting or building lean mass.[/su_note]

 Everyone trying to lose weight really needs to read that last line a dozen times.